SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 ## Motivation

 When user data is encrypted the keys need to be stored securely in the Infrastructure to be present, when a possible encryption or decryption needs to take place.
-Key-managers like Barbican provide this functionality on IaaS-Level.
+Key-managers like Barbican provide this functionality on the IaaS-Level.
 Using such a key-manger and thus provide to customers the possibility to encrypt user data is not yet implemented everywhere in IaaS deployments.
 A first step towards more security is to encourage CSPs to use this service and provide the feature of using encrypted resources to customers.
 It is also important to take a closer look into the key-manager and to apply aim for an appropiate level of security there.